BDelhees/mendicantbias/src/milestone3.md

     image: "redis:alpine"
 ```

-4. Build and run your app with compose
+**4. Build and run your app with compose**
-  - From your project directory, start up your application by running docker-compose up.
+  - From your project directory, start up your application by running `docker-compose up`.
   - Enter http://localhost:5000/ in the browser to see if the application is up and running.

 ***Encountered Problems:***

 We did not encounter any problems until the last step.
-When we ran docker-compose up, we got the following error message:
+When we ran `docker-compose up`, we got the following error message:

-Version in the "./docker-compose.yml" is unsupported.
+`version in the "./docker-compose.yml" is unsupported`

 We looked for solutions on Github.
 We checked whether the problem was caused by the version of the package.
 This was not the case.
 We further tried changing the version of the Dockerfile and then run the .yml file, but to no avail.

 #### 2.

-1. What is PostgreSQL?
+**1. What is PostgreSQL?**

-PostgreSQL is an open source object-relational database management system (RDBMS) that uses and extends the SQL language combined with other features (store,scal).
+PostgreSQL is an open source object-relational database management system (RDBMS), that uses and extends the SQL language combined with other features (store,scal).
 It runs on all major operating systems.
 It is also highly extensible.
 Different programming languages can be used, for example to build custom functions.
 It also tries to conform with the SQL standard, which gives it a wide basis for usage.
 The development community adheres closely to the SQL standard.
 However, there are a number of PostgreSQL specific functionalities.
 These are pointed out in the documentation.
 PostgreSQL has an extensive range of third-party extensions (e.g. PostGIS, management of geodata).
 Basically, PostgreSQL is SQL with additional functionalities that SQL does not have.

-2. Run a PostgreSQL server and find an appropriate Python package that allows communication with the database server
+**2. Run a PostgreSQL server and find an appropriate Python package that allows communication with the database server**

 PostgreSQL is usually available for all Unbuntu versions by default.
 But we had to install it, because we needed a specific version (12.4).
 For that we followed the steps below: